mciwing/mciwing.github.io/docs/programming/data/api.md

 answer: /rates
 answer: /assets - The endpoint we used before already contains the information we need.
 content:
-<p>Exactly, by providing an <code>id</code> of an asset, we can retrieve
+<p>Exactly, by providing a asset <code>id</code>, we can retrieve
 the price history from the <code>/assets/{{id}}/history</code> endpoint.
 </p>
 <?/quiz?>

 With the endpoint name at hand, we can send another request to the server.
 But first, we need to construct the URL.
-Expand the code snippet below if you solved the quiz question.
+Expand the code snippet below, if you solved the quiz question.

 ??? info "URL construction"